R for Biologists Workshop

 Requirements: There are no requirements for this section, basic Unix (how variables work, cat, pwd, etc.) is helpful as there will be references to bash command similarities, but we won’t be using the command line at all.

-Requirements: This is a lab based on the material covered in day 1, so familiarity with that material is very, very useful (will be posted online after day 1).
+Requirements: This is a lab based on the material covered in day 1, so familiarity with that material is very, very useful (day 1 material will be available online).

-The goal of this section is to get a bit more into the depth of how to read, understand, and troubleshoot R code - by introducing classes and functions.
+The goal of this section is to get a bit more in depth on how to read, understand, and troubleshoot R code—by introducing classes and functions.
 Classes and functions are a large part of R, and therefore a large part of understanding the syntax and function of the language.
-We will also introduce graphing and script creation in R.
+We will walk through creating your own function for summarizing tables of data (both ecological and genetic data sets are available for use).
+This day will cover Chapters 5 and 6 of the materials provided.

-Requirements: This material assumes basic usage of R covered in the first section.
+Requirements: This material assumes basic usage of R covered in the previous two days, or a moderate familiarity with R basics.